Thai typography: Digital typography

 Computer systems with Thai-language support were introduced in the late 1960s in the form of card-punch machines and line printers by IBM.
-On-screen interactive display of Thai text became available in the 1980s, and DOS-based word processors such as CU Writer, released in 1989, saw widespread adoption.
-The advent of desktop publishing arrived with the Apple Macintosh, which was first imported in 1985 by Sahaviriya OA, who also developed the first Thai computer fonts in PostScript format.
+On-screen interactive display of Thai text became available in the 1980s, and MS-DOS-based word processors such as CU Writer, released in 1989, saw widespread adoption.
+The advent of desktop publishing arrived with the Macintosh, which was first imported in 1985 by Sahaviriya OA, who also developed the first Thai computer fonts in PostScript format.
 More refined typefaces were soon released by emerging dedicated type design companies, notably the DB series by Suraphol Vesaratchavej and Parinya Rojarayanond of Dear Book (later known as DB Design), and the PSL series by PSL SmartLetter.
 These new typefaces, as well as digital fonts based on earlier classic types, were widely adopted as the media industry boomed amidst rapid economic growth, until halted by the 1997 financial crisis.

 During this early period of computerization, the proliferation of software systems led to interoperability issues, prompting NECTEC (Thailand's central computer research institute) to issue several standards covering language handling.
 For TrueType fonts, proper positioning of some combining characters required the use of private use area glyphs, but these were defined differently between Windows and Mac OS systems, causing font files for each to be incompatible.
 Certain software, especially those by Adobe, had long-standing issues with above-line mark positioning.
 The adoption of the OpenType format is expected to alleviate the issue.